Updated November 16, 2017

 This sections covers the list below, but there were other 8 bit systems by Commodore.

 I briefly tested VICE and games seem to work with it.
 Both Frodo and VICE have the classic blue Commodore boot screen with Commodore BASIC.

-FS-UAE and UAE both emulate many of the Amiga systems and the firmware which Amiga called Kickstart.
+FS-UAE and UAE both emulate many of the Commodore Amiga systems and the firmware called Kickstart.
 AmigaOS wasn't required to play the games I tried.

 UAE is a mess.
 Everything I seem to do to it causes it to crash.
 None of the software tests on their website work.
 I tried all sorts of options with no luck.
 When it locks and crashes it spews messages constantly and causes havoc with the window manager.
 It wont even exit properly without using the quit button.

 FS-UAE was frustrating to get running the first time even though the package readme and the documentation covers everything.
 The internal firmware is enabled by setting kickstart_file = internal in the configuration file.
 Set the floppy_drive_0 = to a floppy image file location.
 Press F12 once the program is running.
 That is enough to get started.

 The MSX is a standard and not a specific computer.
 The four generations of MSX standards are the MSX, MSX2, MSX2+, and MSX Turbo R. I imagine there was problems over the years between implementations of that standard, but I didn't see any problems emulating games.

 openMSX supports cassettes, cartridge ROMs, disk files, and so on.
 It also emulates the firmware and can use a directory as a disk.
 I have never seen a game or emulator on OpenBSD that uses the menu key until now.